How to reduce plastic waste while travelling: 4 practical, tested ways (+ FAQs)

 - Stainless steel or silicone straw – Many places still offer plastic straws, so having your own reusable one is a great alternative.

-- Foldable tote bag – Essential for shopping, carrying souvenirs, or even beach days instead of using plastic bags.
+- Foldable tote or reusable bag – Essential for shopping, carrying souvenirs, or even beach days instead of using plastic bags.
 Or, bring a reusable plastic carrier bag.

 2. Switch to plastic-free toiletries